-Teaming up with Alexander Korda and based on is book “The Shape of Things to Come” H.G.
+Teaming up with Alexander Korda, and based on his book The Shape of Things to Come, H.G.
 Wells was given almost unprecedented creative control over the project.
-Director William Cameron Menzies was not allowed to deviate from Wells’ screenplay, also Wells had veto power on casting and he even hired composer Arthur Bliss to score the film before even one frame of had been shot.
-Wells was not so much worried about making a profitable movie but more on it being a perfect translation of his prophetic writings.
-This was not really an ego thing either as he truly believed that if society could see what was possible then maybe it could eventually come to be.
+Director William Cameron Menzies was not allowed to deviate from Wells’ screenplay, also Wells had veto power on casting and he even hired composer Arthur Bliss to score the film before even one frame of film had been shot.
+Wells was not so much worried about making a profitable movie as he was and creating a perfect translation of his prophetic writings.
+This was not really an ego thing either, as he truly believed that if society could see what was possible then maybe it could eventually come to be.
 This from a man staring out at a world readying itself for World War II.

 Note: H.G.
 Wells was firmly against the belief that anything good could come of war, so in this film such thoughts are mocked and are one of the bigger misses in his predictions of the future.

 War does break out, and Everytown is reduced to horrifying hellscape of death and destruction, and this was something the real British subjects watching this film would become accustomed to rather shortly as Wells prediction for the start of the next World War was only off by sixteen months.
 Later we find Cabal flying the not so friendly skies as he dogfights with an enemy bomber (John Clements), he shoots the man down but then lands to give the dying man comfort.
 As poisonous gas approaches, presumably dropped by the dying bomber, he comes running and coughing before the deadly fog.
 The injured man saying he is dying anyway gives his gas mask to the girl, and urges Cabal to take the girl and go.
 Cabal does, but not before giving the man his service revolver so he can end his life before the gas does.